 “We design our own world, that nobody understands” are the perfect lyrics.

 They speak of you, being so special together, that you’re in a bubble where there is only the two of you -and nobody else understands that-.

 - Gigi D’Agostino – L’Amour Toujours: the king DJ of the ’90s, with another song for party lovers

 I just don’t care what you have done in your life

 You’ll be my baby and we’ll fly away

 And I’ll fly with you, I’ll fly with you

 One video version of this song is also perfect as a video, with anime characters (Final Fantasy?) moving in a world of fantasy:

 Final Fantasy also works for ambiance and background videos for your seductive environments.

-It works great because the stories are modern interpretation of millennia-old myths of knights and heroes fighting the “good battle” against monsters and dragons.
-And the women in the saga look feminine and submissive, so their expressions subconsciously frame the interaction as man in charge, woman following.
+It works great because the stories are modern interpretations of millennia-old myths of knights and heroes fighting the “good battle” against monsters and dragons.
+And the women in the saga look feminine and submissive, so their expressions subconsciously frame the interaction as men in charge, and women following.